MatthewYyf/catopia-smart-home/proposal.md

 ### 4.1 Project Description
 High-level description of the system.
 As detailed as possible.
+Catopia is a smart cat home system that integrates automated care, health monitoring, and emotional analysis into one connected platform.
+The system uses two computing units: a Raspberry Pi Pico W for sensor data collection and actuator control, and a Raspberry Pi 5 for data processing, storage, and backend services.

+The Pico collects data from sensors measuring food intake (load cells), water level, temperature, humidity, motion, and audio.
+It also controls actuators such as the water pump and a servo-powered laser toy.
+Sensor data is serialized in JSON and sent via USB serial to the Raspberry Pi 5.

+The Raspberry Pi 5 stores data in an SQLite database and performs higher-level analysis.
+For emotional detection, the system uses DeepCat for video-based body language analysis and JL-TFMSFNet for audio-based vocal analysis.
+These outputs are combined to estimate the cat’s emotional state.

+A mobile iOS app connects to the backend through REST APIs and WebSockets, allowing users to monitor real-time data, view historical trends, watch live video via HLS, receive alerts, and remotely control interactive features.

+Overall, Catopia separates sensing, processing, and user interaction into clear layers, creating a modular and scalable smart pet care system.

 ### 4.2 Hardware Components
 | Component | Description | Quantity |